DoHyeonYoo/TOPAS_MRCP/README.md

    Read the phantom data

-   A total of 3 files are required in the phantom folder such as *.ele, *node, and *material files.
+   A total of 3 files are required in the phantom folder such as *.ele, *node, and *.material files.

-   You must change the file name to MRCP.ele and MRCP.node.
+   You must change the file name to MRCP_AM.ele, MRCP_AM.node, and MRCP_AM.material.

    Finally, you must check the phantom file path in the MRCP.txt